-Behind 6 scoreless INNINGS from Labas, LSU takes series from EKU with 10-2 victory
+Behind 6 scoreless innings from Labas, LSU takes series from EKU with 10-2 victory

 Latest Weather Blog

-Behind 6 scoreless INNINGS from Labas, LSU takes series from EKU with 10-2 victory
+Behind 6 scoreless innings from Labas, LSU takes series from EKU with 10-2 victory

 BATON ROUGE, La. – LSU erupted for 10 runs in the first four innings, and sophomore right-hander AJ Labas worked six scoreless innings Sunday afternoon as the Tigers posted a series-clinching 10-2 win over Eastern Kentucky in Alex Box Stadium, Skip Bertman Field.